May 5, 2020

 Every country around the world has different import and export regulations and procedures for different products, and these rules are always changing.
 Brokerage personnel are responsible for keeping up-to-date with new regulations so they can better advise their customers.

 Along with being a wealth of specialized knowledge, customs brokers communicate with different agencies (Canadian Food Inspection Agency) and government officials (Transport Canada, Health Canada) as goods are being shipped to make sure the correct procedures are being followed.
 This not only helps ensure goods are cleared correctly and without delay, this saves clients from having to deal directly with customs officials.

 Custom Broker Fees

 In general, every customs broker sets their own service fees, depending on the specifics and complexities of different shipments.
-These fees can be based on a percentage of the total shipment value.
-Some customs brokers may also charge a flat rate for their services.
+These fees can be based on a percentage of the total shipment value or even a flat rate.
 Requesting a quote from a customs broker will help you determine the costs for your specific shipments.